About

 Kent Business School Dean's Excellence Scholarship Award

-The Kent Business School Dean's Excellence Scholarship Award provides financial support to outstanding students pursuing Master's degrees at Kent Business School.
-These Excellence Scholarships are open to all UK and International applicants across all Kent Business School taught MSc courses, recognizing exceptional academic merit with awards of up to £3,000.
-Awardees automatically become members of the prestigious KBS Scholarship group and are encouraged to undertake activities supporting and promoting their studies while students and subsequent alumni of Kent Business School.
-The scholarship aims to enhance recipients' career and personal development through advanced business education at one of the UK's leading business schools.
+The Kent Business School Dean's Excellence Scholarship Award is offered by the University of Kent to support outstanding students pursuing MSc courses at Kent Business School.
+These Excellence Scholarships are open to all UK and International applicants across all Kent Business School taught MSc courses and are awarded based on outstanding academic merit.
+Successful awardees automatically become members of the prestigious KBS Scholarship group and are encouraged to undertake activities to support and promote their studies whilst a student and subsequently as alumni of Kent Business School.
+Awards are considered on a rolling basis by the Scholarship Awarding Panel every month, with successful candidates notified within one week of the panel meeting.

 Kent Business School Beaconhouse PG Progression Scholarship

-The Kent Business School Beaconhouse PG Progression Scholarship is designed to support students who have completed Kent's BA (Hons) Business Top Up course at Beaconhouse International College, Pakistan, in progressing to postgraduate study at the University of Kent in Canterbury.
-The scholarship provides a tuition fee discount of £6,000 for one year of full-time registered study on a postgraduate taught course.
-There are 25 scholarships available for students commencing their postgraduate studies at Kent in September 2026.
-Awards are distributed on a first-come, first-served basis to eligible applicants who meet all criteria.
-Students must receive and accept their offer by 31 July 2026, and subsequently pay their tuition fee deposit by 31 August 2026 to secure the scholarship.
+The Kent Business School Beaconhouse PG Progression Scholarship is a tuition fee discount scholarship of £6,000 intended to support the progression of students who obtain Kent's BA (Hons) Business award through Beaconhouse International College, Pakistan into postgraduate study at the University of Kent in Canterbury.
+This scholarship is available for one year of full-time, registered study on a postgraduate taught course.
+There are 25 scholarships available for students commencing a postgraduate taught course at Kent in September 2026.
+The first 25 applicants who meet the criteria will be awarded.
+Applicants must receive and accept an offer by 31 July 2026 to be considered, and must pay their tuition fee deposit by 31 August 2026 to secure the scholarship.
+This award cannot be held in conjunction with other awards and scholarships.
+Eligible applicants are automatically considered without a separate application process.

 Kent Ambition to Succeed Scholarship